Skip to main content

 This site is maintained by the National Conference of State Legislatures and provides links to States' legislative ethics and lobbying laws.

-This site is maintained by the Federal Bureau of Prisons and provides information on the Post-Release Employment Project (PREP) study report, showing the research findings and statistical significance of the UNICOR program in reducing recidivism and increasing offender employment after release.
+This site is maintained by the Federal Bureau of Prisons and provides information on the Post-Release Employment Project (PREP) study report, showing the research findings and statistical significance of the UNICOR program in reducing recidivism and increasing incarcerated individual employment after release.

-This site is maintained by UNICOR to provide the 10 top reasons to purchase from UNICOR.
+This site is maintained by UNICOR to provide details about their history, programs offered to incarcerated individuals.

 Tools